 “If you want horse meat, it is not illegal for an individual to slaughter a horse on their property for personal use,” says Dr. Michael Fisher, a retired public health veterinarian with the USDA Food Safety And Inspection Service.
 “The key word is personal use.
 I can serve it to my non-paying guests.
 As soon as you prepare it for a meal and someone pays for that, now it involves commerce.
 The government has a right to regulate commerce.”

-Just last month, the Trump administration proposed easing the ban once again.
+In May 2017, the Trump administration proposed easing the ban once again.
 Citing the rising costs that the Bureau Of Land Management spends on feeding wild horses—about $50 million a year—Trump’s 2018 fiscal budget includes a provision that would “humanely euthanize” wild horses and sell them for slaughter, at a savings of $10 million.